Leaf Garland Templates Mozaic Studio

 • Thread the wire through the pin hole across the back of the leaf and secure with tape.

-• Glue an identical leaf of top to hide the wire and tape.
+• Glue an identical leaf on top to hide the wire and tape.

 • 3.
 Finish